odhran-kainos/blog/post/4 - Strategic Scala Style: Conciseness & Names.md

 You shouldn't be afraid
 to use it.
-Just like the `*poke*` dinner-call people use in [human languages](#HumanLanguages), if the future programmer already knows enough to know what "it" is, there's no need to belabor the point or elaborate.
+Just like the `*poke*` dinner-call people use in [human languages](#human-languages), if the future programmer already knows enough to know what "it" is, there's no need to belabor the point or elaborate.

 ## How do you judge names in a library?